aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 Another limitation put in place on the world model is this: the world model must not contain (at any time) any pair of individuals that are undistinguishable from their properties alone (and the ID, which is just an index in the list, does _not_ count as a property).

+Obviously, this must be enforced by a check that is made whenever a new individual is about to be created with some properties: the system checks whether there is already an individual with all of the mentioned properties in the world model, and displays an error in case it already does.

 One might say that the system cannot "conceive" of any two "identical" individuals unless it (the system) knows of some actual (even slight) difference in their properties.
 The rationale behind this limitation is related to how the Short Term Memory (STM) works.

 // ----------------